REI Co-op Flash 22

 Price: $60

-What we don’t: Not very durable and only comes in one size.
+What we don’t: Made with relatively thin nylon and only comes in one size.

 See the REI Co-op Flash 22

 When it comes to outdoor gear, we often find ourselves forced to make decisions between weight savings and functionality.
-Ultralight gear is great for moving quickly, but it usually comes with significant tradeoffs in terms of comfort, function, and durability.
-REI’s Flash 22 daypack, however, stands out to us as an exception to this rule, pairing a competitively low weight and price with a highly practical design.
+Ultralight gear is great for moving quickly, but it usually comes with significant trade-offs in terms of comfort and durability.
+REI’s Flash 22 daypack is a bit of an exception to this rule, pairing a competitively low weight and price with a highly practical design that’s great for lightweight day hikes, travel, and everyday use.
 Below we break down the details of the Flash 22.
-To see how it stacks up to the competition, see our article on the best daypacks.
+To see how it stacks up to the competition, check out our articles on the best daypacks and best women’s daypacks.

 Table of Contents